 How is TBI Evaluated for Social Security Disability Benefits?

 The Social Security Administration has TBI listed as one of the major qualifiers for disability benefits.
 Ultimately, however, they have a specific set of requirements you’ll need to meet in order to be approved.
-If you pass your evaluation, you’ll be well on your way to SSD benefits.
+If you pass your evaluation, you’ll be well on your way to SSD benefits in Southern Alabama.
 The Social Security Administration’s rules are that you need to have severe disabilities in two or more extremities for at least 3 months, or you need to have one major disability in your mental faculties for over 3 months.
 If you’re being affected by one or both of these conditions, you may qualify for SSD benefits.
 The majority of cases that are denied are denied due to a lack of evidence proving their disability.
 The Social Security Administration will be asking for a big stack of documentation and they’ll need it in a timely manner.
 A Fairhope Social Security lawyer can work hand in hand with you to put these together and get them processed on time.

 What Happens if My Application is Denied?

 With 70% of applications for Social Security Disability benefits being denied, this is a hard truth you’ll need to realize.
 The positive is that if you’ve done your research and know you should qualify for benefits, you don’t have to accept a denial.
 You can appeal the case right away.
 Every year a staggering amount of denied cases are overturned and approved, often with the help of a Social Security attorney who knows the system well.
 If you’ve been turned down for SSD related to TBI, contact our Social Security law firm to speak with an attorney about how to best go about getting the benefits you’ve earned.